 Instant pot is my New best friend in the kitchen.
 It’s been a bit of a learning curve since pressure cooking is new to me.
 The more I use this wonder machine the better I like it!
 Seriously, not to belabor the point too much but this instant pot is pretty darned wonderful!

-I made my Crock Pot Hamburger soup in the instant pot recently by slow cooking it with the glass lid for venting.
 Now I know I can make any of my slow cooker recipes right in the DUO.
 They are pretty close in price and the Instant Pot does so much more than slow cook.
-That’s Good news for me since I don’t have room on my counter for both!
+That’s good news for me since I don’t have room on my counter for the iND a slow cooker!